Table of contents

 An error pattern is the common part of 2 or more stack traces.
 We are using the prefix approach: if the endings of 2 or more stack traces are the same, then it’s a pattern that should be documented.
 The exception message is disregarded when looking for similarity.
 Here’s an example:

-You should choose the component most relevant to you and document that one:
+You should choose the component most relevant to you and document that one.
+All components can be found on the explore page.

 Use Jedis as an example on how to document errors.